hdShang/arxiv-daily/docs/cs-CV/2025-05-13/papers/250508854v1-generative-ai-for-autonomous-driving-frontiers-and-opportunities.md

 ---
 layout: default
-title: Generative AI for Autonomous Driving: Frontiers and Opportunities
+title: "Generative AI for Autonomous Driving: Frontiers and Opportunities"
 ---

 # Generative AI for Autonomous Driving: Frontiers and Opportunities